dajuntao/AICO2-4-Office-Demo/README.md

 | --------------------------- | ----------------------- |
 | Linux (Ubuntu 20.04+) (x86) | 3.8, 3.10               |
 | MacOS 12+ (arm64)           | 3.8, 3.10, 3.12         |

+## Linux Desktop Executable

+1. drag the executable file to Linux desktop.
+2. change the path and the python project directory according to the "AICO2-4-Office-Demo" directory.
+3. right-click the executable to enable "Allow Launching".